How Antidepressants Work

 But some studies suggest there may be variations in how well generics are absorbed and utilized by the body.
-If a generic seems ineffective, discuss your concerns with your doctor.
+If you switched to a generic, and it doesn't seem to be working, discuss your concerns with your doctor.

 Your doctor can help you develop a convenient routine for staying on your medication - for example, taking your pills with breakfast every day.